Heartbreak

 Looking for a Pattern

 If heartbreak is something that happens to you regularly, however, you may need to look harder at why your breakups happen.
 In this case, asking "why" can be helpful, even if you're only answering yourself.
+Here are some patterns to look for in the people you're dating.
+If your dates show these behaviors, you're choosing partners who aren't good for you.

 • Lying